Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

 Consider a uniform family of $n$-qubit quantum circuits $\mathcal{U}_n$.
 For a given $U\in \mathcal{U}_n$ acting on an input state $\ket{\psi_0}$, followed by a computational-basis measurement, the outcome distribution is

 A standard distinction is between \emph{strong} and \emph{weak} classical simulation~\cite{Nest.2009-Classicalsimulationquantumcomputation}.
 We say that $\mathcal{U}_n$ is \emph{strongly simulable} if one can compute probabilities of specified measurement events (e.g., $p(x)$ for a given $x$, or more generally marginal probabilities) in time polynomial in $n$ (and in the requested output precision).
 It is \emph{weakly simulable} if one can sample $x$ from the distribution $p(x)$ in time polynomial in $n$.
-Strong simulation is at least as demanding as weak simulation: standard sequential sampling reduces weak simulation to computing a polynomial number of marginal probabilities, and more recent reductions show alternative routes from probability/amplitude evaluation to sampling that can improve constants depending on the available primitive~\cite{Bravyi.2022-HowSimulateQuantum}.
-In contrast, physical quantum devices are weak simulators, natively providing samples from $p(x)$ and thus estimating expectation values only up to statistical error via repeated measurements.
+Strong simulation is at least as powerful as weak simulation: given efficient access to suitable marginal probabilities, one can sample sequentially from $p(x)$ using a polynomial number of such probability computations, and more recent reductions show alternative routes from probability/amplitude evaluation to sampling that can improve constants depending on the available primitive~\cite{Bravyi.2022-HowSimulateQuantum}.
+By contrast, physical quantum devices natively provide samples from $p(x)$ and thus expectation values must be estimated from repeated measurements with statistical error.

-The notion of Lie-algebraic simulability~\cite{Somma.2006-EfficientSolvabilityHamiltonians} studied in this work is most naturally aligned with the \emph{strong} simulation task of computing expectation values of the form~\eqref{eq:expectationvalue} exactly (up to classical arithmetic precision) for specified observables $O$ and gate-evolved input states $\rho_\mathrm{in}$.
-This setting is especially relevant for variational quantum algorithms, where objective functions are expectation values by design, motivating renewed interest in classical methods that can (approximately) evaluate such quantities for certain classes of circuits~\cite{Bravyi.2021-ClassicalAlgorithmsQuantum,Goh.2025-LiealgebraicClassicalSimulations,Rudolph.2025-PauliPropagationComputational}.
+The notion of Lie-algebraic simulability~\cite{Somma.2006-EfficientSolvabilityHamiltonians} studied in this work accomplishes a complementary computational task: computing expectation values of the form~\eqref{eq:expectationvalue} for specified observables $O$ and gate-evolved input states $\rho_\mathrm{in}$, provided the relevant observables are supported in polynomial-dimensional Lie-algebraic invariant subspaces and the required overlaps with the input state can be computed efficiently.
+Thus, $\gsim$ is not, in general, a strong simulator in the standard computational-basis sense, nor does it necessarily provide weak simulation of measurement outcomes.
+Its output is instead exact access, up to classical arithmetic precision, to a restricted but important class of quantum mean values.

+This setting is especially relevant for variational quantum algorithms, QML models, and many physical simulation tasks, where the central computational objects are expectation values, gradients, and correlators rather than samples from the full computational-basis distribution.
+This motivates renewed interest in classical methods that can evaluate such quantities for structured circuit families~\cite{Bravyi.2021-ClassicalAlgorithmsQuantum,Goh.2025-LiealgebraicClassicalSimulations,Rudolph.2025-PauliPropagationComputational}.